caloni/journal/content/posts/lets-go-to-finals-and-one-horse/index.md

 draft: true
 link: https://www.chess.com/game/live/70657569885
 tags: null
-title: "Let's go to finals and one horse"
+title: "Let's go to the final with one horse"
 ---

 Black moves and it is M1 after that.